Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Fragrance is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Fragrance often contains phthalates, which are linked to preterm birth and neurodevelopmental effects in children when exposure occurs during pregnancy.
+A catch all term that often contains phthalates, which are linked to preterm birth and neurodevelopmental effects in children.
+Choose fragrance free sunscreens during pregnancy.

 c12 15 alkyl benzoate